ichebyki/tria/README.md

      (a + b) > c && (b + c) > a && (a + c) > b

 The Triangle object may be created directly but we use TriFactory class object.
-The object is intended for:
+The TriFactory is intended for:
   1) divide user input from Triangle class
   2) possible fine tune restrictions adding in the future (for example creating special triangle only)
   3) setup Locale specific input (for example Russian decimal symbol is ',')